-The final TAM rule applies to all recipients and subrecipients of Federal transit funds (e.g., Section 53XX funds) that own, operate, or manage capital assets used in the provision of public transportation and requires accounting for all assets used in the provision of public transportation service, regardless of funding source, and whether used by the recipient or subrecipient directly, or leased by a third party.
+The final TAM rule applies to all recipients and subrecipients of federal transit funds (e.g., Section 53XX funds) that own, operate, or manage capital assets used in the provision of public transportation and requires accounting for all assets used in the provision of public transportation service, regardless of funding source, and whether used by the recipient or subrecipient directly, or leased by a third party.

-The following annual schedule for TAM requirements was published in the final rulemaking:
+The following annual schedule for TAM requirements2 was published in the final rulemaking:

-- Providers of public transportation must establish performance targets for the year by January 1. - Providers of public transportation must report data and targets by January 30 in the National Transit Database. - Optional reporting for this year, e.g., FY 2018 targets by January 30, 2017. - Mandatory reporting for future years, e.g., FY 2019 targets by January 30, 2018. - The TPB shall adopt transit asset targets for the metropolitan region within 180 days (i.e., by June 30, 2017). - Providers of public transportation must develop four-year TAM Plans by October 2018.
+- By January 1: Providers of public transportation must establish performance targets for the year. - By January 30: Providers of public transportation must report data and targets in the National Transit Database. - o Optional reporting for this year, e.g., FY 2018 targets by January 30, 2017. - Mandatory reporting for future years, e.g., FY 2019 targets by January 30, 2018. - By June 30: The TPB shall adopt transit asset targets for the metropolitan region within 180 days (i.e., by June 30, 2017). - By October 2018: Providers of public transportation must develop four-year TAM Plans by October 2018.
 Subsequently, plans must be updated every four years.